India-Venezuela Relations

 - Venezuela’s acting President Delcy Rodriguez and Indian Prime Minister Narendra Modi had discussions on strengthening cooperation in energy, critical minerals, technology, agriculture, healthcare and people-to-people ties.

-- Discussions also focused on long-term energy partnership.
+- Discussions also focused on a long-term energy partnership.

 - The visit marks a significant development and strengthens India-Venezuela bilateral relations and strategic cooperation.